novoalab/m6ABasecaller_per_read_analysis/README.md

 modPhred will produce a mod.gz output file that contains all the sites that were found with at least 25 reads of coverage and at least 5% modification frequency in one sample, with information about coverage, modification probability, modification frequency and basecalling accuracy for each sample.
 For more information on the output see [https://modphred.readthedocs.io/en/latest/output.html](https://modphred.readthedocs.io/en/latest/output.html)

-Once you have the mod.gz file, you can proceed to [3.
-Analysis of m6ABasecaller results at per-site level](#3-analysis-of-m6abasecaller-results-at-per-site-level)
+Once you have the mod.gz file, you can proceed to [Analysis of m6ABasecaller results at per-site level](#analysis-of-m6abasecaller-results-at-per-site-level)

 ### Step by step options